-- (4) The number of representatives of a diocese shall be determined in accordance with the table annexed to this Constitution and shall be so determined on or as at each date on which the Primate shall sign and seal a mandate summoning the diocesan bishops to convene representatives to an ordinary session or a special session of the General Synod and shall remain fixed until the next such date.7 - (5) Every bishop priest or deacon8 shall be qualified to be a clerical representative of a diocese if he is resident therein at the date of his appointment and holds a licence from the diocesan bishop, provided however that the qualification of residence in the diocese shall not be necessary in the case of9 a diocese having less than thirty-one clergymen resident and duly licensed to officiate therein. - (6) Every layman who is not under the age of eighteen10 years and is a communicant of this Church shall be qualified to be a lay representative of a diocese, whether he does or does not reside therein. - (7) The bishop of each diocese shall certify and transmit to the Primate a list of names and addresses of the clerical and lay representatives of the diocese. - In the event of any change in the representation of a diocese the bishop shall certify and transmit to the Primate a supplementary list showing the change. - Any list or supplementary list so certified shall be evidence that a representative therein named is entitled to be such representative unless a subsequent list shows that he has ceased to be a representative. - (8)11 (a) For every session of Synod the members of Synod shall include non-diocesan representatives being - (i) an Aboriginal bishop and a Torres Strait Islander bishop who shall be members of the House of Bishops; - (ii) an Aboriginal bishop, priest or deacon and a Torres Strait Islander bishop, priest or deacon who shall be members of the House of Clergy; and - (iii) an Aboriginal lay person and a Torres Strait Islander lay person who shall be members of the House of Laity. - (b) Non-diocesan representatives shall be appointed by the Primate on the recommendation of the body appointed by Canon for that purpose.
+- (4) The number of representatives of a diocese shall be determined in accordance with the table annexed to this Constitution and shall be so determined on or as at each date on which the Primate shall sign and seal a mandate summoning the diocesan bishops to convene representatives to an ordinary session or a special session of the General Synod and shall remain fixed until the next such date. - (5) Every bishop priest or deacon shall be qualified to be a clerical representative of a diocese if he is resident therein at the date of his appointment and holds a licence from the diocesan bishop, provided however that the qualification of residence in the diocese shall not be necessary in the case of a diocese having less than thirty-one clergymen resident and duly licensed to officiate therein. - (6) Every layman who is not under the age of eighteen years and is a communicant of this Church shall be qualified to be a lay representative of a diocese, whether he does or does not reside therein. - (7) The bishop of each diocese shall certify and transmit to the Primate a list of names and addresses of the clerical and lay representatives of the diocese.

+In the event of any change in the representation of a diocese the bishop shall certify and transmit to the Primate a supplementary list showing the change.

+Any list or supplementary list so certified shall be evidence that a representative therein named is entitled to be such representative unless a subsequent list shows that he has ceased to be a representative.

+- (8) (a) For every session of Synod the members of Synod shall include nondiocesan representatives being - (i) an Aboriginal bishop and a Torres Strait Islander bishop who shall be members of the House of Bishops; - (ii) an Aboriginal bishop, priest or deacon and a Torres Strait Islander bishop, priest or deacon who shall be members of the House of Clergy; and - (iii) an Aboriginal lay person and a Torres Strait Islander lay person who shall be members of the House of Laity.

-Words added by Canon 13, 1992 which came into effect on 25 June 1995.
+&lt;sup>7 Words added by Canon 13, 1992 which came into effect on 25 June 1995.

-8 Words "or deacon" added by Canon 22, 1985 and Bill 2, 1985 which came into effect on 1 July 1988.
+&lt;sup>8 Words "or deacon" added by Canon 22, 1985, and Bill 2, 1985 which came into effect on 1 July 1988.

-Words deleted by Schedule Three of Canon 14, 1992 which came into effect on 31 July 1995.
+&lt;sup>9 Words deleted by Schedule Three of Canon 14, 1992 which came into effect on 31 July 1995.

-Word "eighteen" substituted for "twenty-one" by Schedule One of Canon 14, 1992 which came into effect on 25 June 1995.
+&lt;sup>10 Word "eighteen" substituted for "twenty-one" by Schedule One of Canon 14, 1992 which came into effect on 25 June 1995.

-11 S.17(8) added by Canon 16, 1998 which came into effect on 1 March 2000.
+&lt;sup>11 S.17(8) added by Canon 16, 1998 which came into effect on 1 March 2000.